eaxeax/lxNetSpeedMonitor/README.md

 `sudo pacman -Sy cmake base-devel`

 Debian/Ubuntu and its derivatives:
-`sudo apt install cmake base-devel`
+`sudo apt install cmake build-essential`

 If you are a cool kid not using the above distros, you probably know how to install development packages for your distro!